margo/specification/system-design/app-interoperability/observability.md

 - OpenTelemetry provides [SDKs](https://opentelemetry.io/docs/languages/) for many popular languages if people wish to use them
 - The OpenTelemetry community project has reusable components such as telemetry [receivers](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver) for Kubernetes, Docker and the host system making integration easier.
 - OpenTelemetry is vendor agnostic.
-- There are a lot of open-source and paid products available for consuming and displaying observability data.

 > **Decision Needed:** Need to determine which version(s) of the specification are supported